framely/community/docs/guide/pingpong.md

 ## Test Chatbot

-OpenCUI provides a built-in testing feature "**Try It Now**" to help you to uncover bugs with the debug info, you can test your chatbot by typing messages.
+OpenCUI provides a built-in testing feature "**Debug**" to help you to uncover bugs with the debug info, you can test your chatbot by typing messages.
 Let's test this pingpong chatbot, which will handle a basic conversation with a [default welcome message](concepts.md#default-skills) and response with *"pong"* to message *"ping"*.

-1. As **Try It Now** can only test committed content, please make sure both structure layer and language layer have been committed.
+1. As **Debug** can only test committed content, please make sure both structure layer and language layer have been committed.

    ::: thumbnail
    ![commit struct](/images/guide/pingpong/commit_struct.png)